paullaster/CIT-CLUB-ONBOARDING/README.md

 This button appears on the landing page and when a user click on member button, They get an option to register to become a registered member of the club and will be added to the mailing list  that recieves a notification of any event published by the club and may help in survey.
 The member page should also have a button that display the list of all the registered club members.
 ### Events.
-This page displays upcoming, past club events and activities,
+This page displays upcoming, past club events and activities, This should be intergrated with google calender of the club official mail.
+This page display a create event button for creating a new events The page also display history of the events:
+        The history  should have event name, date facilitator and list of attendees accessed by a button click.

 ### Gallery
 The Gallery compose of images taken durring club activities and events, and many more.
 #### The Blog